nanosoftonline/express-tdd/readme.md

 Complexity!
 What complexity?

-Well, a few questions come to mind:
+Well, a few things are noticed:

-* Can we do input validation
+* No input validation
-* Can we catch errors and map those errors to predictable status codes and messages
+* All errors are caught and returned the same way with no mapping of error to predictable status codes and messages
-* Can we easily add functionality without bloating the router handler.
+* All functionality is stored in Can we easily add functionality without bloating the router handler.
 * Can we easily test tests for our code
 * Can we easily change the data source from Postgres to let's say MongoDB